Africa Roundup: Lori Systems wins BFX Africa, Andela raises $40M, Jumia lends to SMEs, Safaricom launches incubator

 The product incubator will eventually connect to a VC function, including Safaricom’s Spark Venture Fund, to support investments and partnerships, according to Bhattacharya.

-More Africa Related Stories @TechCrunch
+More Africa-related stories @TechCrunch

-- Watch Every Panel and Session From Startup Battlefield Africa 2017
+- Watch every panel and session from Startup Battlefield Africa 2017

 - Medbit is Zocdoc for Africa

-- Maramoja Has a Different Take on the Ride-Hailing Market in Africa
+- Maramoja has a different take on the ride-hailing market in Africa

 - Nigeria’s Aella Credit Raises Funding From 500 Startups―@DisruptAfrica